Idles

-Idles (stylized as IDLES) are a British rock band formed in Bristol in 2009.
-The band consists of Joe Talbot (vocals), Mark Bowen (guitar), Lee Kiernan (guitar), Adam Devonshire (bass) and Jon Beavis (drums).
-Their debut album, Brutalism, was released in 2017 to critical acclaim, as was their second album Joy as an Act of Resistance in 2018.
-Their third album, Ultra Mono, was released in 2020, followed by Crawler in 2021.
+Idles are a British post-punk band formed in Bristol in 2009.
+The band consists of Adam Devonshire (bass), Joe Talbot (vocals), Mark Bowen (guitar), Lee Kiernan (guitar), and Jon Beavis (drums).

+After spending eight years honing their live performances, the band released their debut album, Brutalism, in 2017 to critical acclaim.
+Their second album, Joy as an Act of Resistance (2018), increased their exposure significantly, and was followed by their first UK number one album, Ultra Mono, in 2020.

+The band released their fourth album, Crawler, in 2021.
+Tangk, their fifth studio album, was released in 2024 and became their second to reach number one in the UK.
+In 2025, the band provided the film score to Darren Aronofsky's feature film, Caught Stealing.

 History

-Formation, Welcome and Meat/Meta EPs (2009–2015)
+2009–2015: Formation, Welcome and Meat/Meta EPs

 Welsh frontman Joe Talbot was born in Newport and spent his late teenage years in Devon.
 Talbot and bassist Adam Devonshire met in sixth form college in Exeter.
 Talbot and Devonshire then both moved to Bristol where they studied at the St Matthias Campus of the University of the West of England and decided to start a band.
 According to Talbot, "It took us a long time to get productive because we didn't know what the fuck we were doing at all, we were fucking terrible for a long time."
 Talbot and Devonshire went on to open the Bat-Cave Night Club in Bristol.
 Guitarist Mark Bowen moved from Belfast to study in Bristol and met Talbot while on the DJ circuit.

 The band's first release was the Welcome EP in 2012.
-By 2014 the band comprised Talbot, Devonshire, guitarists Mark Bowen and Lee Kiernan, and drummer Jon Beavis.
+By 2014 the band comprised Talbot, Devonshire, guitarists Mark Bowen and Andy Stewart, and drummer Jon Beavis.
 They released a second EP, Meat, which saw them embrace a much harder-edged direction from their early work, and Meta, an EP of remixes, in 2015, and then started writing songs for their debut album.
+Also in 2015, guitarist Andy Stewart was replaced by Lee Kiernan.